gernat/btools/.github/README.md

 If you want to experiment with the code, please choose a branch and download or clone the repository.
 Next, import the `scr` folder in your favorite IDE, add the JAR packages in the `lib` folder to the Java classpath, and you are ready to go.

-## Main classes
+## Tools

-`BCodeMaker.java` - draws a set of 2048 unique bCodes.
+`BCodeMaker.jar` - draws 2048 unique printable bCodes.
-`BCodeDetector.java` - detects bCodes in digital images.
+`BCodeDetector.jar` - detects bCodes in digital images.
-`Converter.java` - converts raw bCode detection results to a more useful format.
+`Converter.jar` - converts raw bCode detection results to a more useful format.
-`Indexer.java` - indexes raw bCode detection results.
+`Indexer.jar` - indexes raw bCode detection results.
-`TrophallaxisDetector.java` - detects liquid food exchange among honey bees.
+`TrophallaxisDetector.jar` - detects liquid food exchange among honey bees.
-`MovementDetector.java` - detects bCode movement.
+`MovementDetector.jar` - detects movement.
-`FlightActivityDetector.java` - detects hive exits and returns.
+`FlightActivityDetector.jar` - detects hive exits and returns.
-`EggLayingDetector.java` - detects worker egg-laying.
+`EggLayingDetector.jar` - detects worker egg-laying.

 # Documentation